pragyasharma123/ViTObjectDetection/README.md

 -ObjectEval.py is the evaluation file that gathers results and turns them into results.json file
 -Optional: You can run COCOEval.py but there are bugs that will lead to incorrect mAP metrics (which is why we show our losses)

-Note*: This is still a work in progress
+*Note: This is still a work in progress